mikepsinn/dFDA-DAO/constitution/5-organization.md

 #### Service Providers

-Service providers provide services to CureDAO, such as:
+Service providers provide services to deFDA, such as:

 * development work
 * IP sourcing and conversion to NFTs